nathanwbailey/EtinyNet-CortexM4/README.md

 This is implemented in Keras and then converted to TFLite.
 Then it is deployed using TfLite-Micro on an Arduino Nano 33 BLE Sense Rev 2 which has a Cortex-M4F Microcontroller.

-This branch steps down the input size of the training data from 224x224 to 48x48 in small increments to achieve better accuracy that just training on a smaller image size from the start
+This branch steps down the input size of the training data from 224x224 to 48x48 in small increments to achieve better accuracy than just training on a smaller image size from the start

 ### Blogs